 Refer to the detailed Documentation, which explains precisely how Generation Methods work:

 Certain characters do not display correctly

-If you’re using characters such as Ä and Ö, and they do not display correctly on generated content, there is a misconfiguration in your WordPress and/or database configuration.
+If you’re using characters such as Ä and Ö, and they do not display correctly on generated content (or content does not display at all), there is a misconfiguration in your WordPress and/or database configuration.
 You must verify that:

 - Your MySQL database tables encoding is set to UTF-8 Unicode (utf8mb4).
 Confirm this by viewing each WordPress database table information in your database editor (such as phpMyAdmin or Sequel Pro):